GoogleChrome/developer.chrome.com/site/en/blog/paintapi/index.md

 {% Video src="video/T4FyVKpzu4WKF1kBNvXepbi08t52/pbZ5QVGFkKDzolxo2kDJ.mp4", autoplay="true", loop="true" %}

 {% Aside %}
-Note: It would be great to parameterize the colors, too, wouldn’t it?
+It would be great to parameterize the colors, too, wouldn’t it?
 The spec allows for the `paint()` function to take a list of arguments.
 This feature is not implemented in Chrome yet, as it heavily relies on Houdini’s Properties and Values API, which still needs some work before it can ship.